Credit for Learning Experiences Outside of College

 MCLA recognizes that significant learning occurs outside the formal academic experience in work and home settings, through community activities, military service, or in individual reading and study.
 Students can earn up to 30 credits for learning experiences outside of college.
 To apply for these credits, students develop a portfolio documenting life experiences (work, community, military service, etc.).
 The content of the portfolio must be consistent with the educational goals and outcomes of specific courses or general areas of study.

 The prior learning process involves the completion of a portfolio, including a reflective narrative that describes the experience and the learning that took place.
 Appropriate documentation is required to support the student's explanation of the overall value of the experience as well as specific skills, abilities and knowledge that were gained.
 Students seeking prior learning credit must also enroll in MCLA's Experiential Credit Portfolio Preparation and Writing (ENGL 395) course to receive additional support and assistance with the process.
-The ENGL 395 requirement may be waived by the Associate Dean of Advising based on factors such as demonstrated writing proficiency, the nature of the portfolio's content, and/or the number of credits being sought.
+The ENGL 395 requirement may be waived by the Coordinator of Advising based on factors such as demonstrated writing proficiency, the nature of the portfolio's content, and/or the number of credits being sought.

 COMMON QUESTIONS REGARDING PRIOR LEARNING @ MCLA